egges/mso/labs/assignment1/README.md

 Write a fully-dressed description of the submission use case.
 What exceptional scenarios could occur?
 Be sure to adhere to Larman’s guidelines for fully-dressed use cases in Chapter 6.

 ### Part 4
-Use cases are a great way to document the functional requirements of the sys- tem.
+Use cases are a great way to document the functional requirements of the system.
 What other (non-functional) requirements can you come up with?
 Give a (partial) supplementary specification for the assignment submission system.
 Use the example from section 7.2 of (the Second Edition of) Larman’s book as a template. *(Note: this is Section 7.4 in the more recent Third Edition)*.

 ## Submission
 Bundle your solution in a single .pdf requirements document.
 Submit this document via Blackboard.
 Consult the course planning for the deadline.